These are the questions that have come up most frequently in training workshops on the new psychiatry curricula being introduced in 2022.

 It will be available for Educational supervisors and ARCP panels to review so that they can see immediately how well the trainee is gaining skills across all areas of a curriculum.

 The system will move you on to the new curriculum if you are starting your (WTE or LTFT >50%) CT1 or CT2, ST4 or ST5 years of training in August 2022 or February 2023.
 Trainees in other situations will be able to select the curriculum when transition has been agreed with their Deaneries.
 All trainees must be on the new curricula by August 2024.

 If you are moving from one curriculum to another, you will still be able to view PDPs and evidence completed under the previous curriculum.

 No, it simply means that the PDP has been finished and submitted.
 There is no value judgment about the trainee’s performance related to this.

 Yes, this will be possible.
-If more evidence is needed before an HLO is deemed to meet the expected standard, then activities from a later PDP can be mapped to it.
+If more evidence is needed before an HLO is deemed to meet the expected standard, then activities can be carried forward.